About Performance Measurement

 During the HTTP GET request the following stages are timed:

 - This is the time taken for the DNS lookup of the hostname.
 This will be affected by the local service provider name server as well as the authoritative name server for the hostname.
 It should be possible to determine the TTL (time to live) of the DNS entry, as at regular intervals the lookup will take much longer when a remote name server is queried.
-The time of the lookup is not included in the total time as it is very variable.
+The time of the DNS lookup is not included in the "Total" time (defined below) as it is very variable.

 This is the first phase of the HTTP GET request when the TCP/IP